Pokymon/foo.ng/README.md

 ### Donations

 This project is completely free to use.
-If you find it helpful and would like to support its development, you can make a donation through [PayPal](https://foo.ng/paypal).
+If you find it helpful and would like to support its development, you can make a donation through [PayPal](https://foo.ng/paypal) or [Saweria](https://foo.ng/saweria).

 ### License